Sports cupping: Why do Athletes Use Cupping Therapy?

 A type of gliding cupping therapy was tested as a possible treatment for frozen shoulder.
 When applied to the neck, chest, upper back and shoulder, this type of sports cupping was found to significantly improve pain and range of movement in one case study.

-Sports cupping is a popular treatment among athletes.
+Sports cupping is a popular treatment among athletes, massage therapists, physical therapy and athletic training.
 This alternative therapy is often used to release tension from stiff, painful muscles and to promote muscle repair, health and functionality.
 By increasing local blood flow, cupping therapy can also facilitate the delivery of nutrients and oxygen to muscle tissues.
 At the same time, it accelerates the removal of toxins through local lymphatic drainage, helping athletes get back into optimal shape quickly.

 Cupping therapy has also been shown to relieve the pain associated with a variety of sports-related injuries such as plantar fasciitis, sciatica and frozen shoulder.
 By lifting the skin and stimulating the muscles and fascia beneath, sports cupping can help to promote a greater range of movement and reduce pain in the back, feet, hips, neck and shoulders.